Epistimis/.github/profile/GETTING-STARTED.md

 do not do this, you will discover that when you edit files, they don't get stored where you think they should be (in the directory where the repo is).
 Instead, they can get stored in the workspace.
 This will cause all sorts of mysterious build problems because the code that is being built won't be the code you are looking at.

 Depending on what you intend to modify, you may need to pull more than one repo.
-See the README for the list of dpendencies.
+See the README for the list of dependencies.

 After you pull repos, you need to build the existing code.
 Naturally, you should build repos in their dependency order.
 In Eclipse: